-For VE evaluation, with a total of approximately 4500 participants $\geq$ 5 to <12 years of age (3000 participants randomized to the vaccine group and 1500 participants randomized to the placebo group), assuming 25% of the participants being nonevaluable and 1.3% annual attack rate, a total of approximately 11 first confirmed COVID-19 illness cases will be observed within 6 months after vaccination.
+For VE evaluation, with a total of approximately 4500 participants $\geq 5$ to <12 years of age (3000 participants randomized to the vaccine group and 1500 participants randomized to the placebo group), assuming 25% of the participants being nonevaluable and 1.3% annual attack rate, a total of approximately 11 first confirmed COVID-19 illness cases will be observed within 6 months after vaccination.
 This provides approximately 47.3% power to conclude true VE >20% with assumptions of a true VE of 75%.
-If immunobridging success can be declared in both younger age groups ( $\geq$ 6 months to <2 years, $\geq$ 2 months to <5 years) in the selected-dose portion of the study, then the VE will be assessed by combining these 2 age groups, resulting in a total of approximately 5 confirmed COVID-19 illness cases within 6 months after vaccination.
+If immunobridging success can be declared in both younger age groups ( $\geq 6$ months to <2 years, $\geq 2$ months to <5 years) in the selected-dose portion of the study, then the VE will be assessed by combining these 2 age groups, resulting in a total of approximately $\frac{5-11}{2}$ confirmed COVID-19 illness cases within 6 months after vaccination.
+Across all age groups, a total of approximately 22 confirmed

+COVID-19 illness cases will be observed within 6 months after vaccination.
 Depending upon the evolution of the pandemic, it is possible that the COVID-19 attack rate may be higher, in which case accrual would be expected to be more rapid.
-Since it requires at least 22 cases to achieve 70% power, hypothesis testing will be conducted only if at least 22 cases are accrued in the specific age groups ( $\geq$ 5 to <12 years, $\geq$ 6 months to <2 years and $\geq$ 2 to <5 years combined) in which immunobridging is shown to be successful (Table 15).
+Since it requires at least 22 cases to achieve 70% power, hypothesis testing will be conducted only if at least 22 cases are accrued in the specific age groups ( $\geq$ 5 to <12 years, $\geq$ 6 months to <2 years and $\geq$ 2 to <5 years combined, or all age groups combined if the required number of cases is not accrued in either of the 2 individual age groups) in which immunobridging is shown to be successful (Table 15).